Dani13vg/DAG-STEP/README.md

 # STEP - Towards Structured Scene-Text Spotting

-This repository contains the code and data for the paper [STEP - Towards Structured Scene-Text Spotting](https://arxiv.org/abs/2309.02356)
+This repository contains the code and data for the modifications done to the [STEP repository](https://github.com/CVC-DAG/STEP) to perform Scene-Text Spotting using more complex and flexible regex representations that allow for easier regex prompting of the model and enhance the performance.
+To know more about STEP reed the following publication [STEP - Towards Structured Scene-Text Spotting](https://arxiv.org/abs/2309.02356)

 ![STEP](figures/STEP.png)